JakobLiTe/CodeMap/README.md

 More projects will be added as I grow and explore new ideas.

 ## Live Demos
-(These links will work once GitHub Pages is enabled)

 - **Pseudo‑3D Flying Game:**
   https://jakoblite.github.io/CodeMap/html/Skoleprosjekt/flying.html